integralfx/MemTestHelper/DDR4 OC Guide.md

     4. Create another shortcut to `prime95.exe` and in the target field add `-t -W<folder_name>`.
        Your target field should look something like: `"path\to\prime95\prime95.exe" -t -WRAM`.
     5. You can now use the shortcut to instantly start Prime95 with the settings provided.
+* [Comparison](https://imgur.com/a/jhrFGhg) between Karhu RAMTest, TM5 with the extreme config and GSAT.
+  * TM5 is the fastest and most stressful by quite a margin, though I have had instances where I would pass 30 mins of TM5 but fail within 10 mins of Karhu.
+Another user had a similar experience.
+YMMV.

 ## Timings Software
 * To view timings in Windows: